BSc Australian National University (1975)

 PhD University of New South Wales (1988)

-Professor Murray Norris obtained his PhD at UNSW in 1988 and subsequently undertook Postdoctoral positions at the Prince of Wales Children’s Hospital (Randwick) and then at the University of Illinois, Chicago, USA.
-In 2000, he was appointed as the Deputy Director of the Children’s Cancer Institute, where he is the Co-Head of the Molecular Targets and Cancer Therapeutics Theme, and also heads the Molecular Oncology Group.
-From 2010-19, Professor Norris was Director of the ACRF Drug Discovery Centre, where he pioneered the development of cell-based high-throughput screening methodology of small-molecule libraries for child cancer and developed highly potent inhibitors of drug resistance proteins (MRPs) as well as licensing of MRP4 inhibitors to the global biotech company, Abcam Plc.
-Since 2015, he has been the Director of the UNSW Centre for Childhood Cancer Research.
+In 2015, I was appointed the Director of the UNSW Centre for Childhood Cancer Research.
+I am also the Deputy Director of Children’s Cancer Institute, the Co-Head of the Institute’s Molecular Targets and Cancer Therapeutics Theme and Head of the Molecular Oncology group.
+From 2010-19, I was Director of the ACRF Drug Discovery Centre, where we pioneered the development of cell-based high-throughput screening methodology of small-molecule libraries for child cancer and developed highly potent inhibitors of drug resistance proteins (MRPs) which led to the licensing of MRP4 inhibitors to the global biotech company, Abcam Plc.

 2021-2024 NHMRC Childhood Cancer Research (MRFF)